lkzhao/ElasticTransition/README.md

   // this setup the pan gesturerecognizer & transition delegate transition.backViewController = self

-  transition.segueIdentifier = "menu" // supplied segue is triggered when drag start
+  // this tells the transition which segue to trigger when drag start transition.segueIdentifier = "menu"

   // customization
   transition.edge = .Left